CorentinEsteve/AINewsDashboard/README.md

 ### Combining and Sorting
 The articles from both APIs are combined and sorted by publication date.

-### Debugging
-To debug issues with HTML content in summaries, console.log statements are used to inspect the data returned by the World News API.

 ### Customizing
 Adding New Tags
 To add new tags for quick filtering, update the tags array in HomeScreen.js: